zhangjianshe/satway-build-info/README.md

 ```

-# release a new version
+## dev: how to release a new version
 ```shell
   # this command will update the version in Cargo.toml and Cargo.lock
   # and push the new version to github